Director Donna Lerat teaches early learners their identity through language, and music.

 Educating the present, and future Indigenous social workers, and Canadians about the effects of residential schools, reconciliation and sixties scoop.

-Director of Programming Teena Nelson teaches students, families and visitors the cultural significance of the Tipi within First Nations culture.
+Director of Programming at Wanuskewin Heritage Park, Teena Nelson, teaches students, families, and visitors about the cultural significance of the tipi within First Nations culture.

 Sakwewak Artists’ Collective Inc Executive Director Adam Martin works with community and artists.